AviatrixSystems/Docs/HowTos/tgw_route_limit.rst

  ip-10-10-0-106#show ip bgp neighbors 169.254.11.233 | include BGP state
    BGP state = Idle

-This test indicates a that TGW has the same BGP total prefix limitation (100) as a VGW.
+This test indicates that TGW has the same BGP total prefix limitation (100) as a VGW.

 Summary
 ----------